 10 Pentecostalism in Asia

-Edmund Kee-Fook Chia is a member of the Theology and Philosophy Faculty at Australian Catholic University, Honorary Fellow at the University of Divinity, Australia, and Visiting Researcher at Radboud University Nijmegen, in the Netherlands.
-He previously headed the interreligious dialogue office of the Asian Bishops in Bangkok, Thailand (1996-2004) and taught at the Catholic Theological Union in Chicago, USA (2004-2011), before migrating to Australia.
-He is the author of World Christianity Encounters World Religions (2018), and editor of Confucianism and Christianity (2020) and Interfaith Dialogue: Global Perspectives (2016).
+Edmund Kee-Fook Chia is on the Faculty of Theology and Philosophy of Australian Catholic University and serves as Honorary Fellow at the University of Divinity (Melbourne) and Visiting Researcher at Radboud University Nijmegen (Netherlands).
+He previously headed the interreligious dialogue office of the Asian Bishops (1996–2004) and taught at Catholic Theological Union in Chicago, USA (2004–2011).
+He is the author of World Christianity Encounters World Religions (2018) and editor of Confucianism and Christianity (2021) and Interfaith Dialogue: Global Perspectives (2016).